-The Vancouver Art Gallery’s (VAG) recently-opened exhibition Moving Still: Performative Photography in India traces the trajectory of the art form in India from the early 1800s up to the contemporary.
+The Vancouver Art Gallery’s (VAG) recently opened exhibition Moving Still: Performative Photography in India traces the trajectory of the art form in India from the early 1800s up to the present day.
 Displaying over 100 works by 13 India-based photographers, themes of gender, religion, and sexual identity are contemplated through the stillness of photographs.

-On the third floor of the VAG, the exhibition opens with personal photographs by Maharaja Sawai Ram Singh II, dubbed the ‘photographer prince’, of what is currently Jaipur, Rajasthan.
-Singh’s self-portraits and photos of the royal palace offer a view of Indian life through a royal lens.
+On the third floor of the VAG, the exhibition opens with personal photographs by Maharaja Sawai Ram Singh II, dubbed the “photographer prince”, of what is currently Jaipur, Rajasthan.
+Ram Singh’s self-portraits and photos of the royal palace offer a view of Indian life through a royal lens.
 Perhaps his most famous photographs are a progressive observation on gender and class identity in one of Jaipur’s zenanas―an Indian term for the female quarters of dancers and musicians.
 “This is the first documentation in South Asia of women performers and entertainers,” says Gayatri Sinha, guest curator of the exhibition.
 “In a sense, he empowers this entire sorority of women.”
-Moving Still marks the first time Ram Singh’s photographs are exhibited outside of India.
+Moving Still marks the first time Ram Singh’s photographs have been exhibited outside of India.

-Showcased is another pioneer of Indian photography, Umrao Singh Sher-Gil, a Sikh aristocrat also known for his female-centered photography.
-Sher-Gil focused on the women within his own family, his two daughters Indira and Amrita, one of India’s pioneers in modernist art, along with his wife Marie-Antoinette Gottesmann Baktay, a Hungarian opera singer.
-Sher-Gil’s family portraits are intimate renditions of a Hungarian-Indian household, made even more poignant by the premature deaths of Amrita and Marie-Anoinette.
+Also showcased is another pioneer of Indian photography, Umrao Singh Sher-Gil, a Sikh aristocrat also known for his female-centred photography.
+Sher-Gil focused on the women within his own family, his two daughters, Indira and Amrita (one of India’s pioneers in modernist art), along with his wife, Marie-Antoinette Gottesmann Baktay, a Hungarian opera singer.
+Sher-Gil’s family portraits are intimate renditions of a Hungarian-Indian household, made even more poignant by the premature deaths of Amrita and Marie-Antoinette.
 Later photographs by Sher-Gil are self-portraits of isolation in his study, surrounded by books, forming a sense of self-fashioning new to India at the time.

 Moving on to the contemporary, the exhibition becomes more experimental and challenging of societal norms.
 Naveen Kishore’s photo stills from his video Performing the Goddess: The Chapal Bhaduri Story follows Chapal Bhaduri, an actor famous for being a female impersonator in folk theatre when women weren’t allowed on stage.
 Bhaduri’s transformation into a female goddess, portrayed through a series of still images, is a performance of homosexual desire encoded into ritual practice.
 “The gender swap allows a type of freedom to the artist,” says Sinha, referring to both Bhaduri and Anita Dube, who impersonates a Muslim man speaking to the rise of India’s right in one of the few video performances of the exhibition.